andrey-zherikov/argparse/README.md

 ## Argument parsing customization

-Some time the functionality provided out of the box is not enough and it needs to be tuned.
+Sometime the functionality that is provided out of the box is not enough and needs to be tuned.

-Parsing of command-line string values into some typed `receiver` member consists of multiple steps:
+Parsing of command-line string values into some typed `receiver` member consists of following steps:

 - **Pre-validation** – argument values are validated as raw strings.
 - **Parsing** – raw argument values are converted to a different type (usually the type of the receiver).